RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Models and baselines

 \subsubsection{\textbf{Fourier neural operator (FNO)}}

-The FNO was originally proposed in \cite{li2021fourier} to learn a one-step propagator for PDEs.
+The FNO was originally proposed in \citet{li2021fourier} to learn a one-step propagator for PDEs (and its zero-shot super-resolution behavior has recently been characterized~\cite{FalsePromizeZeroShot_TR}).
 However, as a general neural operator framework, it can also be adapted as a modeling ansatz for a super-resolution operator $\mathcal{N}_{\theta}$.
 Specifically, it can be trained to take the numerical solution of a PDE on a coarse grid as input and return the corresponding fine grid solution.
 This super-resolution variant of FNO (referred to as FNO-SR) can then be used in Phase~2 to form an effective propagator for PDE dynamics.
 Note that this usage of FNO differs from applying FNO to directly approximate the one-step propagator, which will be referred to as the autoregressive FNO (FNO-AR) in the following discussion.